troglobit/troglobit.github.io/content/about.md

 ---
 title: "About"
-date: 2022-01-28 16:47:00 +0100
+date: 2022-10-01 16:21:00 +0100
 ---

-Welcome to my blog, my name is Joachim Wiberg, formerly Nilsson.
+Welcome to this little blog, my name is Joachim Wiberg, formerly Nilsson.
 The nick `troglobit` is a tribute to my childhood friend Henrik Flordal, for being a good friend and inspiring me to become a hacker.
 It is also the first password to a Linux server (Henrik's) I got a login to, back in 1995.

+So yes, I'm a huge Linux and UNIX nerd.
+Ever since my first job, after [graduating from MdU][resume], I've been running Linux on almost all my machines, including those at work.
+In the beginning (2000) it was hard and even actively discouraged by management and IT departments, but I made it work and set the bar for others to follow!

-I work a [Addiva Elektronik](https://addiva.se) in Västerås, Sweden, as a software architect and embedded systems consultant.
-My specialty is embedded Linux, preferably [Buildroot](https://buildroot.org), and networking.
-For a long time I worked at [Westermo R&D][westermo], as a software architect for [WeOS][], a Linux-based network operating system for switches and routers.
+Today I work a [Addiva Elektronik](https://addiva.se) in Västerås, Sweden, as a software architect and embedded systems consultant.
+My specialty is networking solutions and embedded Linux, preferably [Buildroot](https://buildroot.org).
+For very a long time I worked at [Westermo R&D][westermo] as a software architect for [WeOS][], a Linux-based network operating system for switches and routers.

 In my spare time I write Free/Libre Open Source Software ([FLOSS][]).
 For example, I maintain [Finit][], [Inadyn][], [pimd][], [mrouted][],